ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

  > **Note**: Ballerina Swan Lake supports the OpenAPI Specification version 3.0.0 onwards.

-## Generate a Ballerina service from an OpenAPI definition
+## Generate a Ballerina service

-This is named as the `design-first approach`.
+Generating a Ballerina service from an OpenAPI definition is named as the `design-first approach`.
 To generate only the Ballerina service, you can use the following CLI command of the OpenAPI tool.

 ```bash
 $ bal openapi -i <openapi-contract> --mode service